The average person spends 152 minutes on social media daily. That’s 2 hours and 32 minutes of consuming content on any given day.

 - Know your audience.
 Use analytics tools that are freely available to create content that you know your audience is interested in.

-- Tap into and make the most of knowledge management.
-Learn from your community.
+- Learn from your community.
 Ask questions and get firsthand insight from those who engage.
 Use this information to improve your products/services and business offerings.

 - Look for opportunities to engage.
 Find people you want to connect with and figure out how to start a conversation with them.
 Be social.

-If you want your website to be found by the right people — the users who matter — you need to invest in SMO.
-Too many businesses are using social media with only sales in mind, which doesn’t work for most companies.
+If you want your website to be found by the right people — the users who matter — SMO is essential to your marketing strategy.
+Great content can only be great if it’s found.